Skip to Main Content

 Planning Your Visit

 Fiorella Italian Kitchen is at 152 National Plaza, Oxon Hill, MD 20745, inside the National Harbor development.
 The location is walkable from the MGM National Harbor hotel cluster and accessible from the National Harbor waterfront.
-For current hours, booking options, and menu information, visiting the restaurant directly is advisable, as specific details were not available at the time of writing.
+Current hours and reservation details are best confirmed directly with the restaurant.
 The National Harbor area rewards planning around peak weekend and event-season traffic, when the waterfront fills with hotel guests and visitors to the MGM property.
 Midweek evenings typically offer a more comfortable pace for the kind of unhurried Italian meal the format suggests.
-For a broader view of where Fiorella sits among Oxon Hill's dining options, see our full Oxon Hill restaurants guide.

 Cuisine and Awards Snapshot